spack/spack/lib/spack/docs/packaging_guide.rst

        """

-This method receives as input the path to a single executable and must return as output its version as a string, or ``None`` if the version cannot be determined or the executable is not related to the package.
+This method receives as input the path to a single executable and must return as output its version as a string; if the user cannot determine the version or determines that the executable is not an instance of the package, they can return None and the exe will be discarded as a candidate.
-Implementing the three steps above is mandatory, and gives the package the basic ability to detect if a spec is present on the system at a given version.
+Implementing the two steps above is mandatory, and gives the package the basic ability to detect if a spec is present on the system at a given version.

 .. note::